A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Introduction

 \section{Introduction}

-``Quantum gravity'' has come to mean a vast umbrella term for a host of different, many mutually incompatible, approaches to a theory that successfully reconciles the principles of classical gravity and quantum theory.
+The term ``Quantum gravity'' has evolved into a vast umbrella term for a host of different, many mutually incompatible, approaches to a theory that successfully reconciles the principles of classical gravity and quantum theory.
 Despite almost a century of intense efforts, no such theory exists as of yet.
 One might further claim that there is no consensus regarding even what this putative theory of ``quantum gravity'' should mean.
-We believe a serious rethinking is called for \emph{already} at the level of classical gravity.
+We believe a serious rethinking is called for already at the level of \emph{classical} gravity.

 As is well-known by now, Shape Dynamics (SD) offers a description of classical gravity in terms of an evolving conformal structure, unlike the standard spacetime description of General Relativity (GR) (see \citealp{390}, for a nice introduction to the subject, with an emphasis on conceptual matters, \citealp{514}, for a pedagogical, yet comprehensive, account, and \citealp{528}, for the Hamiltonian version, which renders the mathematical relation between GR and SD transparent).
 More precisely, SD is concerned with describing the geometry of the curve traced out by the relevant physical system in relational configuration space, known as \emph{shape space}, whereby this curve describes the entire history of objective relations between subsystems within said physical system.
-At its finest, displaying its Machian core, SD is a theory of the whole universe: the curve in shape space contains all objective statements about the universe.
+At its finest, displaying its Machian core, SD is a theory of the whole universe: the curve in shape space contains all objective statements about the universe and its history.